 Black Canary is probably my most favourite cafe in the city.
-How many places in Toronto can you go to and have a Nutellacino and be surrounded by comics and superhero stuff?
+How many places in Toronto can you have a Nutellacino and be surrounded by comics and superhero stuff?
 It's a nerds dream come true.
 The Black Canary offers a variety of drinks, many named after superheroes or villains.
 Don’t expect too much on the food front as they only have a limited selection of baked goods.

 2. NICHE COFFEE + TEA - 626 Queen Street W

 Niche Coffee + Tea is a nice little shop located on Bathurst St and Queen St W. My first impression when I walked in was how cozy it looked.
 The staff were friendly and I ordered a tea out of the many drink options they have.
 I visited it again and got a Smoked Turkey sandwich, which is by far the most delicious Smoked Turkey sandwich I have ever had!
 They do brunch and offer alcoholic drinks.
 I also need to point out the amazing dessert drinks they have, like the one below.
 Yummyyyy

 Photo Credit: @guesstoronto These are actual milkshakes served at Niche!

 3. BOXCAR SOCIAL - 4 Boulton Ave (Riverside location)

 When I first walked into this location, I was impressed with how beautiful it was because of the rustic feel it has.
 It’s a large coffee shop and the staff are very friendly.
 If coffee's not your thing, they also serve wine and beer.
 My favourite was the matcha almond croissant (yum).
 Boxcar Social has a few locations around the city, see their website for directions and hours.